All Episodes

 It was great.

-They suddenly had a taste of free air for the first time ever, people that would be killed trying to get over the wall.
+They suddenly had a taste of free air for the first time ever.

-Thank you for your service, brother.
+Wade, thank you for your service, brother.

 Had to be an amazing time in America and to be standing that close to him.

-I'm guessing probably not, but I understand how how he said it was a palpable change of attitude and a palpable change in what we knew the world was going to look like, at least for the near future, which was a big improvement.
+I'm guessing probably not, but I understand how he said it was a palpable change of attitude and a palpable change in what we knew the world was going to look like, at least for the near future, which was a big improvement.

 Why do we care so much about Ukraine?

-Joe Paggs in for Sean.
+Joe Pagg's in for Sean.

 Great to have you along for the ride.